evgeniy-polyakov/nostache/README.md

 * Built-in support of promises, an option to use async/await syntax.
 * Small size - less than 6kB minified.
 * Flow control characters are ignored in JS comments and strings.
-* Inner templates allow to define reusable functions with the same syntax as the template itself.
+* Support of inner templates - reusable functions with the same syntax as the template itself.

 ## Use

-Import `Nostache` function and call it with a string (or promise of string) defining the template.
+Import `Nostache` function and call it with a string defining the template.
 Then call the template with desired parameters.

 ```javascript
 const Nostache = require("nostache.min.js");